-Flooding is a full immersion training technique applied both in humans and animal psychology.
-It consists of forcefully exposing the dog to the stimuli that triggers its fear and provoked the original trauma.
-This method of behavior therapy may bring fast results, but it may be traumatic and may come with some risks.
+Flooding, clinically known as prolonged exposure therapy, is a full-immersion training technique applied both in human and animal psychology.
+For dogs, it consists of forcefully exposing the animal to the stimuli that trigger its fear and caused the original trauma.
+This method of behavior therapy may bring fast results—but it may be traumatic and may come with some risks.

 In the human world, flooding is used to treat fears and phobias.
-A good example, is launching a child scared of water in a pool.
-While, this may not appear to be the best approach, it appeared to work when the children's instinctive survival skills kicked in and they swam across the pool to get out.
-It is also used when psychologists bombard their patients with detailed descriptions of the situations they fear until they end up losing their fear of those situations.
+A good example is when psychologists bombard their patients with detailed descriptions of the situations they fear until they end up losing their fear of those situations.

-When is flooding commonly used in dogs?
 Hunting dogs fearful of gunshots may be placed close to a firing range.
 Farm dogs fearful of horses may be placed in a horse stable for hours.
-Dogs fearful of thunder may be exposed to prolonged recordings of thunderstorm put at high volume.
+Dogs fearful of thunder may be exposed to prolonged recordings of thunderstorms put at high volume.

 While flooding may help in some mild cases, when it does not, the dog may turn into an emotional wreck and be prone to sensitization, which causes an increase in fear.
 There are, therefore, far better approaches granting higher rates of success.

 "Imagine feeling afraid of spiders and being forced into a bathtub crawling with them in order to get over it.
 Eventually your fight-or-flight response will run out of fuel, and you’ll perhaps deal.
 But the fact that something can work is not in itself a reason to do it.
 You can drill people’s teeth without an anesthetic, but why would you?
 There are other techniques that reach the same endpoint without trauma."

 Flooding often leads to behavior problems getting worse—not better.
 So what are other options to try to help a dog overcome his biggest fears?